jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Gargoyle.md

 RacialMods: +2 Stealth (+6 in stony environs)
 Languages: Common, Terran
 SQ: freeze
+SpecialAbilities:
+  Freeze (Ex): >
-SpecialAbilities: Freeze (Ex) A gargoyle can hold itself so still it appears to be a statue.
+    A gargoyle can hold itself so still it appears to be a statue.
 A gargoyle that uses freeze can take 20 on its Stealth check to hide in plain sight as a stone statue.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: